Calderdale Corridor Improvement Programmes Phase 1

 I point you to a planning application currently pending with Calderdale Council (18/00002/CON), this is a multi use facility with a 100+ capacity theatre, bar, pop up shops, café, bakery, accommodation and other uses.
 This application just off the A58 in Sowerby bridge centre has little to no parking provision, no notable highways works has been mentioned in the application!
 Why aren't these projects forced to finance the required highway works that will be needed due to a very large increase in traffic to the area?
 If Tesco's wants a supermarket, they are made to improve the highway before it opens, I urge the powers that be to ensure this application is treated with the same merit.

-james s asked about 6 years ago
+james s asked over 6 years ago

 We asses each application on its merits.
 We are requiring the applicant to address the impacts of the development.
 The HDC responses include the requirement for improvement works in the highway fronting the site, a TRO to control unloading on the frontage and we are ensuring the internal layout is revised to address servicing issues.